MFSM || glossary

 Notation: nested parentheses, e.g.: (NODE_TYPE_ID "Node name" (...) ... )

 Pulse that encodes the state of persistent data in the application.
-Passive pulses are stored in sources.
-For example, process parameters must be persistent during the execution of the application: they must therefore be stored in a source, as part of a passive pulse.
+Passive pulses are stored in repositorys.
+For example, process parameters must be persistent during the execution of the application: they must therefore be stored in a repository, as part of a passive pulse.

-A pulse is a data structure holding synchronous.
+A pulse is a data structure holding synchronous nodes.
 Pulses have a time stamp.
 Information in a pulse is organized as a mono-rooted composition hierarchy of nodes, referred to as the pulse structure.

 The signature of a node instance is a unique identifier, combination of the node type and the instance name.
 It is used for run-time target node binding in filtering operations.